jrfnl/clearPHP/rules/no-useless-flowcontrol.md

 <!-- Good Practices -->
 # Useless Flow Control

-Useless flow control are valid flow control that have no impact on the code.
+Useless flow control are valid flow control structures that have no impact on the code.

 ```php